nextflow-io/training/docs/hello_nextflow/07_hello_modules.md

 # Part 6: Hello Modules

+When we started developing our workflow, we put everything in one single code file.
+However, as our pipeline project matures, we are adopting certain conventions and best practices that are going to make development and maintenance of our pipeline more efficient and sustainable.

+In Part 5, we started turning our one-script workflow into a proper pipeline project by teasing out parameter settings and building out the configuration file(s).
+We also moved to the standard Nextflow convention of naming the workflow file `main.nf`.

+Now it's time to tackle **modularizing** our code.

-In Nextflow, a module is a way to encapsulate a single process by itself in a standalone code file.
+In Nextflow, a **module** is a single process definition that is encapsulated by itself in a standalone code file.
 To use a module in a workflow, you just add a single-line import statement to your workflow code file; then you can integrate the process into the workflow the same way you normally would.

-Putting processes into individual modules makes it possible to reuse process descriptions in multiple workflows instead of just replicating the code.
+Putting processes into individual modules makes it possible to reuse process definitions in multiple workflows without producing multiple copies of the code.
 This makes the code more shareable, flexible and maintainable.

 !!!note